-Anecdote aside, can we detect the presence of the underworld goddess in any of these events?
+My anecdotal encounters aside, can we detect the presence of the underworld goddess in any of these events?

 At first, “Pluto” seems the right name, thematically, for the cold world so far from our own.
 Surface temperature: an average of -229 Celsius (-380 Fahrenheit).
 From that surface, our sun is but a luminous speck four billion miles away—but on average, because Pluto has the most elliptical (and tilted) orbit of any planet, at one point passing inside the orbit of Neptune.
 The path of Proserpina shares a similar looping: half the year in the underworld, half above it.

 The story goes that one day the young woman was out gathering flowers near a lake when Pluto emerged from a volcano.
-Struck by love arrow ordered by Venus and shot by her son Cupid, the chariot-riding god seized her and dragged her under.
+Struck by a love arrow ordered by Venus and shot by her son Cupid, the chariot-riding god seized her and dragged her under.

 Her mother Ceres searched for but could not find her, just a belt floating on a lake of tears.
 Her pleading with the other gods struck a new balance: Proserpina would spend the months of cold in the underworld and those of flowering plants in the upper.
 From that point onward, she ruled the underground realm of death with Pluto.
 In many tales, she is the active partner who meets those who arrive.